KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

         See the [Obsidian Frontmatter Properties](#Obsidian-Frontmatter-Properties) section below for an example.
 - *_MSGAUTHOR* - The message author.
 - *_MSGTAGSLIST* - Include [Email catagory tags](https://support.mozilla.org/en-US/kb/message-tags) in a hashtag spaced list.
 See below for color coding options.
+- *_MSGATTACHMENTLIST* - A markdown list of links to message attachments saved to Obsidian.
+If no message attachments were saved, returns the string "none."
 - *_MSGIDURI* - A URI that can be clicked to open the message.
     - For example, the text \"`[click here to open](_MSGURI)`\" will create a link in your note that when clicked will open the email in your client.
 - *_MSGCONTENT* - The actual text content of the message.